 8 Coffee Growing Regions of Costa Rican: Flavor Notes

-In Costa-Rica, there are eight different regions that are known for their unique flavors.
+In Costa Rica, there are eight different regions that are known for their unique flavors.

-The region where Costa-Rican coffee industry took its first steps.
-Expectedly located near the capital city of San Jose, it is blessed not only with its large size and high working population, but also wide range of altitudes available and rich climate.
+The region where the Costa-Rican coffee industry took its first steps.
+Expectedly located near the capital city of San Jose, it is blessed not only with its large size and high working population, but also a wide range of altitudes available and rich climate.

 These provide for classic, rugged Arabica beans to vary in taste and characteristics.